WICG/bundle-preloading/overview.md

 </script>
 ```

-Because of same origin and path restrictions, the resources referenced by the bundle *must* correspond to URLs with the same base path component, where "base path component" refers to the URL truncated before the last path component (`https://www.example.com/assets/` in our example).

 For easier portability, the list may use relative locations as in the example.

+Because of same origin and path restrictions, the resources referenced by the bundle *must* correspond to URLs with the same base URL as the bundle itself.
+If they use relative locations, those are resolved taking the location of the bundle as the base URL (see [RFC7230 section 2.7](https://datatracker.ietf.org/doc/html/rfc7230#section-2.7) and [RFC3986 section 5.1](https://datatracker.ietf.org/doc/html/rfc3986#section-5.1.2)).

+In our example, relative locations referenced by the bundle at `https://www.example.com/assets/resources.wbn` would be resolved using `https://www.example.com/assets/` as their base URL.

 This directs the browser that it _may_ serve any of the resources in the `"resources"` list by making a single request for `https://www.example.com/assets/resources.wbn`.
 That request *must* contain the [structured header](https://www.fastly.com/blog/improve-http-structured-headers) `Bundle-Preload`; the value for the `Bundle-Preload` header may only contain a non-empty subset of the `"resources"` list.
 To retrieve all the declared resources, the request may look like: